kutaykrademr/60---2---Financial-crime-prevention-and-risk-intelligence-on-chain-tool/README.md

 ### Project Documentation

-The reviewer observed that the project README has detailed general and usage documentation.
-Observes that the project has good project documentation.
+The reviewer observed that the project README has detailed usage documentation and project is generally well documented.

 Requirement | Finding
 ------------ | -------------
 Project Documentation | PASS

 ## Overall Conclusion on Documentation
-The reviewer concludes that the project has sufficient comprehensive general documentation.
+The reviewer concluded that the project has sufficient comprehensive general documentation.

 # Open Source Practices